-Man offers to walk woman home, rapes her in Central Park: NYPD
+Man rapes woman in Central Park after offering to walk her home, NYPD says - amNewYork

 The woman was with a friend near Lenox Avenue and Central Park North, when the man, a friend of the woman’s friend, approached them at about 9 p.m. on Monday, Sept.
 18, cops said.

-The man offered to walk the woman home and as the two were walking through the park, he pulled out a knife, raped her and ran off with her purse, according to police.
+The man offered to walk the woman home, and the two left the third friend.
+As they were walking through the park, he pulled out a knife, raped her and ran off with her purse, according to police.

 The woman was found shirtless and missing a tooth, cops said.